grugnog/mangle/README.md

 }
 ```

-Configures a Mangle prior to use.
+Mangle is used to configure an instance prior to mangling.

 #### func (Mangle) MangleHTML